Jessica

 Some more gold coins, and then I'll come to you.

-The scene is one of Shakespeare's most carefully ambiguous pieces of writing.
-Jessica's first speech to Lorenzo from the window is concerned almost entirely with her own embarrassment — "I am much ashamed of my exchange," "Cupid himself would blush" — and the embarrassment is plausibly genuine.
-Within ten further lines, however, she has committed herself to the action that has, for four centuries, divided readers of the play.
-She will "gild" herself with more of her father's ducats before joining Lorenzo.
+The scene is carefully ambiguous.
+Jessica's first speech from the window is almost entirely about her own embarrassment – "I am much ashamed of my exchange," "Cupid himself would blush" – and the embarrassment is plausibly real.
+But within a few more lines she has committed to the act that has divided readers for four centuries: she will "gild" herself with more of her father's ducats before joining Lorenzo.
 The verb is exact and exposing.
-"Gilding" is decoration with gold — and Jessica is, in her own self-description, decorating herself with money that is not, by any standard available to the period, hers.
-Gratiano's response to her exit — "Now, by my hood, a gentle and no Jew" — uses the punning identification of "gentle" with "Gentile" that runs through every Christian assessment of Jessica in the play.
-The Christian reading of Jessica is that her gentleness has, by the action of the elopement, converted her from "Jew" to "Gentile" before the formal conversion has taken place.
-The play's own reading is more complicated.
-The "exchange" Jessica is ashamed of is, on one level, simply the costume — she is in boy's clothes, which she finds embarrassing — but the word also carries the broader sense of the deal she has just made: her father's house, fortune, and religion for Lorenzo's Christian household.
-The exchange has been made.
-By the end of the scene, the gilded self has joined the lover, and the daughter of Shylock has begun her transit into Christian Venice.
+To "gild" is to decorate with gold, and Jessica is, by her own account, decorating herself with money that is not, by any standard of the period, hers.
+Gratiano's response as she leaves – "Now, by my hood, a gentle and no Jew" – turns on the pun of "gentle" with "Gentile" that runs through every Christian assessment of her: her gentleness has, by the act of eloping, converted her from "Jew" to "Gentile" before any formal conversion has happened.
+The play's own reading is less tidy.
+The "exchange" she is ashamed of is, on the surface, only the costume – she is in boy's clothes, and finds it awkward – but the word also carries the larger deal she has just made: her father's house, fortune, and religion for Lorenzo's Christian household.
+By the end of the scene the exchange is done, the gilded self has joined the lover, and Shylock's daughter has begun her passage into Christian Venice.

 The Ring and the Wilderness of Monkeys

 The play's most consequential single piece of evidence about Jessica is delivered offstage and reported.
-In 3.1, Shylock, raging at the news of Jessica's flight, learns from his friend Tubal that she has exchanged a turquoise ring for a monkey.
+In A3S1, Shylock, raging at the news of her flight, learns from his friend Tubal that she has traded a turquoise ring for a monkey.

 Original